 Many two to four-unit properties are selling fast when it hits the market.
 Two to four-unit properties are in major demand.
 Some multi-family unit homebuyers wait months or years for two to four-unit properties to hit the real estate market.

 Any multi-family unit property with less than four units is considered a residential home and is eligible for FHA financing.
 No rental experience is required to qualify for an owner-occupant two to four-unit multi-family building.
 Homebuyers and first-time buyers can qualify for owner-occupant financing on one to four-unit properties.

 Government and Conventional loans have their own Owner-Occupant Multi-Family Mortgage Guidelines.
 Mortgage Guidelines will dictate the minimum down payment requirements.
 Mortgage Guidelines will also dictate whether or not borrowers can use potential rental income as qualified income.

-Owner-Occupant Multi-Family Mortgage Guidelines Depends On Loan Program
+Multi-Family Mortgage Guidelines Depends On Loan Program

-Government Loans are FHA, VA, USDA Loans.
-Fannie Mae and Freddie Mac Guidelines applies to conventional loans.
+These higher mortgage requirements above and beyond Owner-Occupant Multi-Family Mortgage Guidelines are called lender overlays.
+Gustan Cho Associates Mortgage Group has no lender overlays on government and conventional loans.
+Government Loans are FHA, VA, and USDA Loans.
+Fannie Mae and Freddie Mac Guidelines apply to conventional loans.

 Owner-Occupant Multi-Family Mortgage Guidelines On Down Payment Requirements

-USDA Loans do not require any down payment like VA Loans.
-Home buyers can qualify for USDA on one unit properties only with no down payment.
-However, borrowers need to meet USDA Mortgage Guidelines and the property needs to be in a USDA designated area.
-USDA does not allow two to four unit financing.
+USDA Loans do not require any down payment like VA loans.
+Homebuyers can qualify for USDA on one-unit properties only with no down payment.
+However, borrowers need to meet USDA Mortgage Guidelines and the property needs to be in a USDA-designated area.
+USDA does not allow two to four-unit financing.

 HUD Owner-Occupant Multi-Unit Mortgage Guidelines